 In some European households, the father of the family dressed up as St. Nicholas on the eve of his feast.
 He came in, sometimes with his sidekick, Krampus or Black Peter, and admonished the bad while rewarding the good.
 Many of these traditions were brought to the New World by European immigrants and in towns or neighborhoods with strong German, Dutch or Belgian roots, children still put out their shoes or stockings to be filled with goodies.

-In towns founded by Dutch settlers, like Holland, Michigan, and Pella, Iowa, there are annual St. Nicholas parades.
+In towns founded by Dutch settlers, like Holland, Michigan, and Pella, Iowa, there are annual St. Nicholas parades (before the pandemic).
 In New Ulm, Wisconsin, German and Austrian legends of St. Nicholas are told, and a bonfire is made of the sticks that St. Nicholas had brought for bad children, but found he didn’t need because they were all so good.
-In Mifflinberg, Pennsylvania, St. Nicholas greets visitors during a three-day Christmas market inspired by the centuries-old traditional German Christkindl Markt, or Christ Child Market.
+In Mifflinburg, Pennsylvania, St. Nicholas greets visitors during a three-day Christmas market inspired by the centuries-old traditional German Christkindl Markt, or Christ Child Market.

 If you’d like to add a St. Nicholas Day celebration to your family’s December calendar, here are some suggestions: